arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.25.16
+Fluxx is a game.
+It's hard to explain how to play, so you should just play it.
+Just to give a little sense of how little sense it makes, it works a little like this.
+The game starts with one basic rule: draw one card, play one card.
+Everyone starts with a hand of three, and on their turn they follow the basic rule.
+As the game progresses, new rules (type of card) and goals (type of card) will be played, changing how the game is played and won.
+For example, a rule might be "Play 3 cards each turn", or "Draw 3 cards each turn," and a goal might be "You win if you have a sandwich and a friend."
+Stuff like that.

+A few more details - the game is supposed to take 5-30 minutes to play, and is supposed to to be played with 2-6 players.
+It usually takes longer the more players are involved; the goals change more frequently against each player, the keepers (good for winning, you'll get it if you play) are distributed more widely, and there are just more turns to be played out.
+That being said, there's not really a strategy to this game.
+It's so random and chaotic that any plans you may have often get destroyed as soon as you start making them.
+That's what makes it fun!
+Also, if you play with 7 players, it might take forever and annoy everyone (depending on who everyone is).
+Perhaps this game actually was playtested.

 ### 11.24.16
 Slow day.